anodejs/node-ssltunnel/README.md

-This is a light weight TCP over SSL tunnel running over node.
+This is a lightweight TCP over SSL tunnel running over node.
 If you need to add confidentiality (privacy), integrity, and authenticity to your TCP stream this is a tool for you.

 In order to run this module you will need to download and install nodejs (don't worry, it is small): http://nodejs.org/#download